cryptocopycats/awesome-cryptokitties-bubble/README.md

 Over time the economy will expand to be truly fun and valuable for high net worth players and new, exploratory players - a bigger, healthier economy creates value for everyone inside it.

-Benny Giang: There are some interesting ideas around limiting the supply of kitties that we will explore in 2018.
+_Benny Giang_: There are some interesting ideas around limiting the supply of kitties that we will explore in 2018.

-Arthur Camara:
+_Arthur Camara_:
 I believe we're building long term value to CryptoKitties with amazing features that are coming, new ways to play with the kitties, new interactions.
 And remember: there will only ever be 50,000 gen0 kitties, we are constantly adding features, fancy kitties are constantly being discovered.

 **Q: Where do you see CryptoKitties 6 years from now?**

-Arthur Camara: CryptoKitties will be a global brand (way before that, actually).
+_Arthur Camara_: CryptoKitties will be a global brand (way before that, actually).
 People will give CryptoKitties to their children on their first birthday.
 There'll be a complex ecosystem around the game, with lots of features and tools.

 ### More / Misc